jsi1v4/jsi1v4/README.md

 ---

 My name is José Paulo (like 'Joseph').
-I'm a Software Engineer from Brazil, see more in my webpage [www.josepaulo.dev](https://www.josepaulo.dev), take a look 🖖😎!
+I'm a Software Developer from Brazil, see more in my webpage [www.josepaulo.dev](https://www.josepaulo.dev), take a look 🖖😎!

 > Front-end resume: [www.josepaulo.dev](https://www.josepaulo.dev)